What are autism spectrum disorders (ASD)?

 Common symptoms of autism spectrum disorders (ASD) include:

 - Not responding to one's name by 12 months

 - Underdeveloped skills in pretend play and imitation

 Other "red flag" behaviors may also be present (signifying the need for your child to be screened for an ASD), such as:

 Children are screened for autism during their "well child" exam with a primary care physician.
 During the exam, the doctor will ask about your child's social, verbal and emotional development.
-If your child's primary care provider thinks there may be an issue, you may be referred to a doctor specialized in child development, like those at Children's Hospital Colorado's Child Development Unit for a more in-depth evaluation.
+If your child's primary care provider thinks there may be an issue, you may be referred to a doctor specialized in child development, like those at Children's Hospital Colorado's Developmental Pediatrics Program for a more in-depth evaluation.

 During a diagnostic evaluation for autism spectrum disorders, a child development specialist will interview you and your child, and then observe your child.
 During the interview, the healthcare professional will ask about your child's history of developmental milestones that are affected in children with autism spectrum disorders.

 During the evaluation, your healthcare provider will engage with your child to look for the following:

 - Behavioral observations specifically structured to assess for ASD specific symptoms

 - Psychological evaluation, including measures of developmental and intellectual and adaptive functioning